Goserelin Acetate

 What benefit can you expect from your treatment?

-You have been prescribed this medication to help protect and preserve your fertility for the future.
+You have been prescribed this medicine to help protect and preserve your fertility for the future.

 How is Goserelin used?